Matrix encoding method in variational quantum singular value decomposition: Singular value decomposition

 Now we can encode the elements of the matrix $A$ into the superposition state of $R$ and $C$ as follows:

 where the normalization is provided by eq.(\ref{A}).
-In other words, we have quantum access to the matrix $A$ \cite{BLZ}.
-Subsystems $\chi$, $\psi$ and $K$ are in the ground state initially and the state of $q$ is defined in (\ref{q}), i.e., the initial state of the whole system redas:
+In other words, we have quantum access to the matrix $A$ \cite{BLZ}. { Here we shall note that the matrix encoding problem is a complicated task by itself and, in general, the depth of the algorithm encoding the $N\times N$ matrix is at least $O(N^2)$.
+The same holds for encoding the state $|\varphi\rangle_q$ in (\ref{q}).
+However, both this problems can be referred to the initial state preparation and will not be detailized in our paper.} Subsystems $\chi$, $\psi$ and $K$ are in the ground state initially and the state of $q$ is defined in (\ref{q}), i.e., the initial state of the whole system { reads}:

 Hereafter in this paper the subscript means the subsystem to which the operator is applied.